wework/wework.github.io/_posts/2015-11-06-simply-secure-rails-api.markdown

 ```ruby
 Base64.urlsafe_encode64(encrypted).encode('utf-8')
 ```
-This is the actual return we want to transform the finalized cipher into so that it can be passed safely via a query string or form data.
-Only over SSL, of course :-)
+This is the actual data we want to transform the finalized cipher into so that it can be passed safely via a query string or form data.
+Only over SSL, of course :)

 ---

-### OK, lets put this to use.

-Now that our user model has an encrypted method we can modify the authentication app's
+After our authentication application's user model has an encrypted method we can modify the:

-##### Users controller
+##### Authentication Application's User's controller

 ```ruby
 module Api